Air Velocity Measurement

 Since the Pitot tube is a primary standard device used to calibrate all other air velocity measuring devices, it is important that great care be taken in its design and fabrication.
 In modern Pitot tubes, proper nose or tip design - along with sufficient distance between nose, static pressure taps and stem - will minimize turbulence and interference.
 This allows use without correction or calibration factors.
 All Dwyer Pitot tubes are built to AMCA and ASHRAE standards and have unity calibration factors to assure accuracy.

-To insure accurate velocity pressure readings, the Pitot tube tip must be pointed directly into (parallel with) the air stream.
+To ensure accurate velocity pressure readings, the Pitot tube tip must be pointed directly into (parallel with) the air stream.
 As the Pitot tube tip is parallel with the static pressure outlet tube, the latter can be used as a pointer to align the tip properly.
 When the Pitot tube is correctly aligned, the pressure indication will be maximum.

 Because accurate readings cannot be taken in a turbulent air stream, the Pitot tube should be inserted at least 8-1/2 duct diameters downstream from elbows, bends or other obstructions which cause turbulence.
 To insure the most precise measurements, straightening vanes should be located 5 duct diameters upstream from the Pitot tube.